westerndevs/western-devs-website/source/_posts/podcast-encouraging-and-educating-kids.markdown

 title:  "Podcast: Encouraging and Educating Kids"
 date: 2015-11-08T19:12:19-05:00
 categories: podcasts
-excerpt: "Ways to encouraging and educate kids in the dark art of coding.
+description: "Ways to encouraging and educate kids in the dark art of coding.
 With special guest Wendy Closson"
 comments: true
 libsyn: 3982707
 podcast: "TeachingKids.mp3"